-This is a new question and the lower pass rate may reflect that not many trainees have administered anaesthesia for ECT or used suxamethonium in their clinical practice.
+Candidates found this question on the administration of anaesthesia for ECT and use of suxamethonium in their clinical practice difficult.
 The physiological/autonomic changes during ECT were well answered but the goals of anaesthesia were not well answered.

 Question 7: Obs - post natal sepsis